jones2026/go-playground/README.md

-# go-git-stats
+# go-playground
-Simple dashboard for Github repository metrics
+Playground for golang